-In the desert southwest, July means the arrival of monsoon storms which brings higher humidity and much-needed rain.
-Here’s what garden tasks you should do, which to skip, and things to watch out for during this changeable month.
+In the desert southwest, July means the arrival of monsoon storms, which bring higher humidity and much-needed rain.
+Discover what you should and shouldn’t do in the garden this month, and things to watch out for during this changeable month.

 July Weather Outlook

-June is the hottest, driest month of the year.
-And while the average temperature doesn’t change much from June to July, the average humidity and rainfall go up considerably.
+While the average temperature doesn’t change much from June to July, the average humidity and rainfall increase considerably.
 This may feel less comfortable for you, but your plants will love it!

 July Weather Averages (Tucson)